(Electronic Media Session) Museum / University Collaborations in Media Conservation Research

 Deena Engel will describe the research conducted by students on software-based art, along with her work to establish the research program within the Courant Institute of Mathematics.

-Clinical Professor, New York University
+Clinical Professor, Department of Computer Science, New York University

 Deena Engel is a Clinical Professor as well as the Associate Director of Undergraduate Studies for the Computer Science Minors programs in the Department of Computer Science at the Courant Institute of Mathematical Sciences of New York University.
 She teaches undergraduate computer science courses on web and database technologies, as well as courses for undergraduate and graduate students in the Digital Humanities and the Arts.
 She also supervises undergraduate and graduate student research...
 Read More →